junxit/us-congress-bills-110/metadata.md

 - 2007-02-08 — The previous question was ordered pursuant to the rule. (consideration: CR H1387)
 - 2007-02-08 — The title of the measure was amended.
 Agreed to without objection.
 - 2007-02-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-02-12 — Received in the Senate.
+- 2007-02-17 — Read twice and referred to the Committee on Environment and Public Works.